starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 9. Once install is complete, set `Select Executable` to the `RSI Launcher.exe` and click Finish.
 10. Open the game settings in Heroic, change to Advanced tab and under Environment Variables add `GAMEID=umu-starcitizen`.
 11. Run the RSI Launcher, log in, and click install to finish installing the game.

+### Steam
+> [!warning]
+> We do not recommend installing Star Citizen within Steam.
+While it can be done, it creates several issues that we feel are not worth the effort to try to work around.
+For example, it limits configurability options and does not invoke needed protonfixes by default.
+>
+> We believe you will have a much better experience following our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide).
+If you want to use Steam's proton backend without using Lutris, you may use umu-launcher by following the [Proton Installation](#proton-installation) instructions above.